 As with jerseys, manufacturers are making shorts with “space-age” materials and selling them for astronomical amounts, and I can’t imagine why anyone would buy them—especially considering that you can destroy a pair of shorts by hitting the ground on a ride.

-Shorts are one of the few articles of clothing you’ll need several of, because they wear out (the chamois goes flat and the leg hem ceases to grip) and because you have to wash shorts after riding in them once, to keep the bacterial growth to a minimum—wearing a pair of shorts twice without laundering is an absolute no-no that invites saddle sores.
+Shorts are one of the few articles of clothing you’ll need several of, because they wear out and because you have to wash shorts after riding in them once, to keep the bacterial growth to a minimum—wearing a pair of shorts twice without laundering is an absolute no-no that invites saddle sores.
 So, unless you do laundry every couple of days, you’ll need at least 4-5 pairs.
 Which is another reason to buy several when you find the shorts you like on sale.

 The longer the ride, the better chamois you need.
 And, since chamois go flat with use, better means newer.
 You can buy expensive shorts and reserve them for long rides and bike vacations, but I prefer to separate my shorts by age: newest for long rides and vacations, somewhat used for medium rides, and well-used by one-hour training rides.
 I write the purchase date on the chamois in permanent marker.

 Shorts don’t come in weights.
 There are no insulated or winter-weight shorts.
 If it gets cold, you just put clothing over them.

 There are things called bib tights, where the bib and the tights are one.
 They have no advantage over separate bibs and tights, and there is the disadvantage that you can’t take the tights off no matter how hot it gets.
 Remember, in dressing for a ride seek flexibility above all else.